Workers are better off in Europe than in the US

 When looking at all factors (unemployment benefit, parental leave, maternity leave, paternity leave, wage advancement in case of illness and annual leave), Germany is generally only in the middle.
 The study shows that the conditions for workers as a whole are best in Denmark, France and Spain.

-Even if it is never good to be unemployed, Denmark is the "best" country for the unemployed: people who have lost their jobs can get 90 percent of their previous salary - for up to two years.
-In Germany, unemployment benefit I amounts to 60 percent of previous income and is also paid up to two years.
+Although, of course, it is never good to be unemployed, Denmark is the "best" country for the unemployed: here, people who have lost their jobs can receive 90 percent of their previous salary - and that for up to two years.
+In Germany unemployment benefit I amounts to 60 percent of the previous income and is also paid out for up to two years.

 Paternity leave?
 None.
-Parental leave in Germany nevertheless top
+Parental leave claims in Germany still top

 The statutory claim for maternity protection is at least 14 weeks in all countries considered.
 Germany fulfills this EU minimum requirement, but - unlike other countries - no longer grants it.
 While mothers in Germany receive 100 percent of their earnings during this period, mothers in other countries get much less - in Ireland, for example, only 230 euros per week.

 There is no legal right to paternity leave in the Federal Republic, as in Finland (45 days).
 However, these conditions in Germany are balanced by the very generous parental leave arrangements.
 Only here and in France do parents have the opportunity to stay for up to three years.
 In Germany they receive two thirds of their wages for up to one year.

 Workers in Sweden, France and Denmark have the highest legal entitlement to leave with 25 days.
 Nevertheless, the Spaniards can make the longest holiday: taking into account the 14 public holidays they have the longest free.